plural-pinelabs/mpp-seller-sdk-typescript/README.md

 });
 ```

-`baseUrl` is the Plural MPP base URL.
+`baseUrl` is the pinelabs-online MPP base URL.
 Authentication always uses
 `POST /api/auth/v1/token`; the same base URL can route that call internally to
 your central Keycloak-backed auth service.